ethereum/consensus-specs/specs/test_formats/README.md

 ### `<test handler name>/`

 Specialization within category.
 All suites in here will have the same test case format.
+Using a `handler` in a `runner` is optional.
+A `core` (or other generic) handler may be used if the `runner` does not have different formats.

 ### `<test suite name>/`

 Suites are split up.
+Suite size (i.e. the amount of tests) does not change the maximum memory requirement, as test cases can be loaded one by one.
-Suite size does not change memory bounds, and makes lookups of particular tests fast to find and load.
+This also makes filtered sets of tests fast and easy to load.

 ### `<test case>/`